Integrating Research Data into Official Statistics

 SEEA Technical Recommendations, para.
 1.61.
 Agencies with geospatial and remote sensing expertise play important roles. ↩︎

 GSGF v2, Section on Principle 1.
 "Establishing strong communication and institutional collaboration mechanisms between NSOs and NGIAs is essential.
-This can be facilitated by, for example, country-level laws and policies, Memorandum of Understandings (MoUs), data sharing agreements, and other communities of practice." ↩︎
+This can be facilitated by, for example, country-level laws and policies, Memorandum of Understandings (MoUs), data sharing agreements, and other communities of practice."
+See also OECD (2007), Principles and Guidelines for Access to Research Data from Public Funding, Paris: OECD, as the governing framework for research-data sharing agreements. ↩︎

 SEEA Technical Recommendations, para.
 1.57.
 "Given the need for involving many areas of expertise, an important aspect of implementation is the allocation of resources to co-ordination, data sharing and communication." ↩︎